soons1/tp/docs/DeveloperGuide.md

 ### Deleting a person
 1. Deleting a person while all befriendees and volunteers are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in both the befriendees and volunteers list.
-The index indicated exists, the contact at that index not paired with anyone and does not have any logs.
+The index indicated exists, the contact at that index is not paired with anyone and does not have any logs.

    1. Test case: `delete 3 r/volunteer`<br>
       Expected: Third contact is deleted from the volunteer list.
 Details of the deleted contact shown in the status message.